How to Claim Motor Vehicle Expenses in Australia: 2024–25 Guide by Trinity Accounting Practice

 💡 Best suited for: Sole traders, business owners, and contractors with high work-related car usage.

 If you own the car, you may claim depreciation.
-But the ATO caps this based on luxury car limits.
+However, the ATO caps this based on luxury car limits.

 • 🚫 Depreciation cost limit: $69,674 (for cars used from 1 July 2024)